 RecognitionIIDA Northern Pacific Chapter INaward

-Celgene Seattle believes with absolute conviction that they can genetically reprogram the cells within our immune system to eradicate cancer and other serious diseases.
-Selected to design their new Seattle headquarters and research center, Flad's team felt Celgene's same sense of urgency in achieving their objective to change medicine for good.
+Working to engineer the cells within our immune system to eradicate cancer and other serious diseases, Juno Therapeutics has demonstrated a tireless commitment to their patients.
+Selected to design their new scientific workplace and research center, Flad’s team felt the same urgency to help them deliver successful products.
+Every design decision made was in service of helping these extraordinary people achieve their mission, to change medicine for good.

-This project was born during a time of rapid expansion as Celgene grew from a scientific pioneer to a fully integrated biopharmaceutical company.
-The design team developed an interchangeable wet and dry research model that can accommodate large volumes of new people and evolving research demands through clinical trials, FDA approval, and commercialization.
+This project was born during a time of rapid expansion as Juno grew from a scientific pioneer to a fully integrated biopharmaceutical company.
+The design team developed an interchangeable wet and dry research model that can accommodate a projected 300 percent growth rate over time, as well as the evolving research demands that quickly emerge through clinical trials, FDA approval, and commercialization.
 All floors were planned without corridors, increasing floor efficiency by eighty percent.

-The new headquarters and research center was planned to reflect the Pacific Northwest region, home to the largest number of waterfalls in North America — particularly the inclusion of a cascading stair that is arguably the building's most critical design feature.
+The new center reflects the Pacific Northwest region, home to the largest number of waterfalls in North America — particularly the inclusion of a cascading stair that is arguably the building's most critical design feature.
 Each floor flows into a uniquely configured landing pool that draws people into unprompted social gatherings.
 Small eddies along the spine provide spaces for rapid work sessions and moments of creative ideation.